Snadderbyte/course-project-2/reports/report.md

 Because the model uses a backbone, resnet, which is trained on ImageNet data the data is normalized using ``Normalize.from_stats(*imagenet_stats, cuda=True)``. (without ``cuda=True`` i had issues with gpu and pytorch)

 All models where trained for various ammounts of epochs.
-The power-line model performed generally better the longer it was trained for.
+The power-line model performed generally when trained when trained with resnet18 for around 50 epochs, and with resnet34 for around 100 epochs.
 The mast model also performed well when trained for 100 epochs, however the validation loss would hit 0.13 ± 0.02.
 While the training loss lowered.
 This could be a sign of overfitting.
-Training beyond 100 epochs would not give any performance gain.
+Training beyond 100 epochs would not give any performance gain on either model.

 Resnet18 and Resnet34 were used for training, but due to memory issues with the GPU any resnet achitectures with more layers would create memory issues.
 > My GPU has 18GB of memory and the training was using all of it, and partitioning the disk for more.
 This increased training times to too long